INTRODUCTION AND MENTORING

 Mentor feedback

-How did you find out about the mentoring program?
+How did you come up with the mentoring program?

-How was your contact with the mentees and are you still in contact with them?
+How was the contact with the mentees and do you still have contact with them today?

-What are the advantages of being a mentor?
+What advantages do you see in being a mentor?

 Would you apply to be a mentor again?